MetOffice/dagrunner/README.md

 (uninstall: `pip uninstall dagrunner`)

 This will also make an executable script available to the PATH: `dagrunner-execute-graph`

-## Documentation

-DAGrunner takes advantage of the native markdown rendering support provided by github.
-To that end, all documentation of DAGrunner resides in markdown files.

-Regarding reference documentation, this is generated using a script to extract markdown docstrings from the DAGrunner package.

-To generate the reference documentation, call:

-    ./docs/gen_docs dagrunner ./docs/.

 ## Execution of a networkx graph using `dagrunner-execute-graph` script